groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/pdf.en.md

     enable: true
     title: "Optimizing PDF Documents with Java"
     exclude: "PDF"
-    description: "Discover how to utilize the GroupDocs.Watermark Java API for comprehensive watermark management in PDF documents, enhancing both security and aesthetics."
+    description: "Discover how to utilize the GroupDocs.Watermark for Java API for comprehensive watermark management in PDF documents, enhancing both security and aesthetics."
     items:
         # format loop 1
         - name: "Watermark PDF"